bcgov/bcdata/inst/JOSS/paper.md

 ## Query & Read Geospatial Data

 While `bcdc_get_data()` will retrieve geospatial data, sometimes the geospatial file is very large---and slow to download---or the user may only want _some_ of the data. `bcdc_query_geodata()` allows the user to query catalogue geospatial data available from the Web Feature Service using `select` and `filter` functions (just like in [`dplyr`](https://dplyr.tidyverse.org/), @dplyr).
 The `bcdc::collect()` function returns the `bcdc_query_geodata()` query results as an [`sf` object](https://r-spatial.github.io/sf/) in the R session.
-The data is only downloaded, and loaded into R as an ‘sf’ object, once the query is complete and the user requests the final result.
-This is implemented using a custom `dbplyr` backend---while other `dbplyr` backends interface with various databases (e.g., SQLite, PostgreSQL), the `bcdata` backend interfaces with the B.C.
+The query is processed on the server, filtering the data to only those records and fields the use has specified.
+The filtered data is only downloaded, and loaded into R as an ‘sf’ object, once the query is complete and the user requests the final result, thus substantially reducing the size of the data being downloaded.
+This functionality is implemented using a custom `dbplyr` backend---while other `dbplyr` backends interface with various databases (e.g., SQLite, PostgreSQL), the `bcdata` backend interfaces with the B.C.
 Data Catalogue Web Feature Service.

 To demonstrate, we will query the Northern Health Authority boundary from the [Health Authority Boundaries geospatial data](https://catalogue.data.gov.bc.ca/dataset/7bc6018f-bb4f-4e5d-845e-c529e3d1ac3b)---the whole file takes 30-60 seconds to download and we only need the one polygon, so the request can be narrowed: